klarna/ui-css-components/docs/Tooltip.md

 The implementation of tooltip's pointer relies on `transform: translate` rather than using `calc`, since calc known issues on IE9.
 Both are unsupported on IE8.

+Tooltip's width is limited to **250px**.
+To use wider Tooltip you will need to ovride the max-width css
 ___

 - [Tooltip](#Tooltip)